evmos/docs/docs/protocol/concepts/gas-and-fees.md

 ### Why do Transactions Need Fees?

 If anyone can submit transactions to a network at no cost, the network can be overrun by a handful of actors sending large numbers of fraudulent transactions to clog up the network and stop it from working.

 The solution to this is a concept called “gas," which is a resource consumed throughout transaction execution.
 In practice, a small amount of gas is spent on each step of code execution, thus effectively charging for use of a validator’s resources and preventing malicious actors from halting a network at will.

 ### What is Gas?

-In general, gas is a unit that measures the computational intensity of a particular transaction—in other words, how much work would be required to evaluate and perform the job.
-Complex, multi-step transactions, such as a Cosmos transaction that delegates to a dozen validators, require more gas than simple, single-step transactions, such as a Cosmos transaction to send tokens to another address.
+In general, gas is a unit that measures the computational intensity of a particular transaction — in other words, how much work would be required to evaluate and perform the job.
+Complex, multi-step transactions,
+such as a Cosmos transaction that delegates to a dozen validators, require more gas than simple, single-step transactions, such as a Cosmos transaction to send tokens to another address.

-When referring to a transaction, “gas” refers to the total quantity of gas required for the transaction.
+When referring to a transaction,
+“gas” refers to the total quantity of gas required for the transaction.
 For example, a transaction may require 300,000 units of gas to be executed.

 Gas can be thought of as electricity (kWh) within a house or factory, or fuel for automobiles.
 The idea is that it costs something to get somewhere.

 More on Gas: